niclasclassen/docker-elasticsearch-starter/README.md

 docker compose up
 ```

 3. Open your browser and navigate to `https://localhost:9200` to check if Elasticsearch is running.
+The default username is "elastic" and the password "mysecurepassword"
 4. Copy the elasticsearch certificate to your local machine:

 ```bash